aws-cloudformation/cloudformation-cli-hooks-extension/README.md

 - Target types
 - Testing status

-The details for the default version will be returned by deafult.
+The details for the default version will be returned by default.
 Optionally, the `--version-id` can be passed to describe a specific version.

 ```bash
 cfn hook describe